pemeth/wap-proj2/README.md

 ## Requirements

-Before running this example make sure you got installed `node`, `npm`, `tsc` and all required modules from `package.json`.
+Before running this example make sure you got installed `node`, `npm`, `typescript` and all required modules from `package.json`.
 If you do not have them install them as follows:

 To install `node`, with `npm`, type in: